What to improve online learning with student engagement?

-- Canva for Education – Create attractive, high-quality powerpoints with all of your notes attached for your online lessons.
+- Canva for Education – Create an attractive, high-quality PowerPoint with all of your notes attached for your online lessons.

-- Quizlet – Quizlet has flashcards for a number of different topics.
-You can use preset cards created for different exam boards, or create a set of your own!
+- Quizlet – Quizlet has flashcards for several different topics.
+You can use preset cards created for different exam boards or create a set of your own!